Publication

 Rights to data portability

-Data subjects will also have a right to data portability where the condition for processing personal data is consent or the performance of a contract.
+Data subjects also have a right to data portability where the condition for processing personal data is consent or the performance of a contract.
 It entitles individuals to obtain any personal data they have “provided” to the controller in a machine-readable format.
 Individuals can also ask for the data to be transferred directly from one controller to another.
 There is no right to charge fees for this service.

 The Article 29 Working Party has issued Guidelines on data portability (WP242).